- 7 Best Beginner Fly Reels of 2023 – Buyers’ Guide - 24. February 2023

 Why we picked it:

-If you are a serious fly fisherman and fish a lot from a boat or steeper river banks, the Orvis Nomad Camo is a great choice for you.
-Yes, this landing net doesn’t come cheap but its build quality is outstanding and you can use it in many fishing situations.
+If you are a serious fly fisherman and fish a lot from a boat or steeper river banks, the Orvis Wide Mouth Guide Net is a great choice for you.
+Yes, this landing net doesn’t come cheap at almost $200 but its build quality is outstanding and you can use it in many fishing situations.

-The Guide version of the Orvis Nomad Camo is used by many professional anglers around the globe.
-If you want a little more manoeuvrability, go for the Mid-Length.
-If you want to be agile and tuck your trout net into your wading belt, the hand net version of the Orvis Nomad Camo is the way to go.
+The boat net version of the Orvis Wide mouth is used by many professional anglers around the globe.
+If you want a little more manoeuvrability, go for the hand version.
+If you want to be agile and tuck your trout net into your wading belt, the hand net version is the way to go.

-Just like the Fishpond Nomad Emerger, the Orvis Nomad Camo is made from carbon fibre and also floats if you accidentally drop it into the water.
-No matter which version of this great product you’re going for, they all come with a rubber bag for transport and storage.
+Just like the Fishpond Nomad Emerger, the Orvis Wide Mouth is made from carbon fibre and also floats if you accidentally drop it into the water.

 Pros: